miyurud/jasminegraph/README.md

-# Jasminegraph
+# JasmineGraph

 ## 1. Introduction
-Jasminegraph is a C/C++ based distributed graph database server.
+JasmineGraph is a C/C++ based distributed graph database server.
 It has been developed following the [Acacia](https://github.com/miyurud/Acacia) graph database server architecture.
+JasmineGraph can be run on single computer as well as on a compute cluster.

-## 2. Building Jasminegraph on Single Computer
+## 2. Building JasmineGraph on Single Computer
 Prerequisites
-The following build tools, applications, and libraries need to be installed before building Jasminegraph.
+The following build tools, applications, and libraries need to be installed before building JasmineGraph.
 - GCC 5.4.0 or above
 - Cmake version 3.10.3 or above
 - Google Flat Buffers (https://github.com/google/flatbuffers)